tazihad/obsidian-easy-keep-view/README.md

 # Easy Keep View

-**Easy Keep View** is an Obsidian plugin that mimics the Google Keep interface, allowing you to view and manage your notes with image thumbnails and excerpts.
+**Easy Keep View** is a plugin that mimics the Google Keep interface, allowing you to view and manage your notes with image thumbnails and excerpts.

 ![Screenshot](assets/Screenshot_20250410_035221.png)